januschung/januschung.github.io/docs/tech-blog/sql/auto-increment-with-postgres-and-jpa.md

     You don’t generally need to reference the sequence object explicitly

 By doing so, I can just create a column using the standard SQL identity, for example, `id int generated always as identity`.
 That will create the sequence automatically and automatically call nextval to get a new id value when a new row is inserted.

-Afer listened to Mark, I am convinced that I actually do not need to setup a sequence.
-Therefore, I reverse my chance in liquibase and continue to try different thing on the JPA side.
+Afer listened to Mark, I was convinced that I actually did not need to setup a sequence.
+Therefore, I reversed my chance in Liquibase and continued to try different thing on the JPA side.
 Here are the setting that finally works:

 ``` java
 @Id